numpy/numpy/doc/neps/ufunc-overrides.rst

 (Note that in earlier iterations, the override was called ``__numpy_ufunc__``.
 An implementation was made, but had not quite the right behaviour, hence the change in name.)

+The ``__array_ufunc__`` as described below requires that any corresponding Python binary operations (``__mul__`` et al.) should be implemented in a specific way and be compatible with Numpy's ndarray semantics.
+Objects that do not satisfy this cannot override any Numpy ufuncs.
+We do not specify a future-compatible path by which this requirement can be relaxed --- any changes here require corresponding changes in 3rd party code.

 ..
 [1] http://docs.python.org/doc/numpy/user/basics.subclassing.html
 ..
 [2] https://github.com/scipy/scipy/issues/2123